pelledrijver/twitch-highlights/README.md

 ### get_top_categories
-Returns a list of the names of the most trending categories on Twitch at that moment.
+Returns a list of the names of the most trending categories on Twitch at the moment of invocation.
 ```python
 highlight_generator.get_top_categories(5)
 ```